 Beaver Dam Analog Events

 A beaver dam analog, or BDA, is a simple, low-tech structure designed to mimic natural dams built by beavers.
-They are made from pine posts, which are pounded into the ground across the streambed at short intervals.
+They are made from pine posts, which are pounded into the ground across the stream bed at short intervals.
 These posts are then weaved and filled with branches, rocks and mud, all collected from the surrounding landscape.

 Why Are Beaver Dam Analogs Important?